How to get leaders to prioritise DEI in your organisation

 “This not only helps drive better alignment across the business, but means that people come together, cross-functionally, to work on a key challenge.
 With DEI, this could be very impactful to help organisations focus a collective effort on solving some of the biggest DEI-related challenges for the business — but it also means it cascades throughout the rest of the company.”

-Develop Diverse is an inclusive communication platform that helps organisations make inclusive switches in their written texts.
-Trusted by Maersk Tankers, Vestas, and Danske Bank, our research-based platform combines the best of science with technology to help organisations eliminate bias, communicate more inclusively, and build a more diverse, inclusive organisation.
-Find out more by booking a demo.
+Develop Diverse is an inclusive communication platform that helps organisations improve job adverts, recruitment, and employer branding content.
+Trusted by Maersk Tankers and Vestas, our research-based platform combines the best of science and technology to eliminate bias, communicate more inclusively, and build a more diverse organisation.